 - I. Standards for this use include: - a.
 The home occupation shall maintain the residential character of the neighborhood. - b.
 The home occupation shall be clearly incidental and secondary to the primary residential use of the premises. - c.
 The home occupation shall be conducted entirely within the enclosed primary structure, or entirely within an enclosed accessory structure. - d.
 Home occupations are not permitted in accessory dwelling units. - e.
 The proprietor or operator of the home occupation shall be a resident of the dwelling unit from which it is conducted.
 More than one home occupation may be conducted from a dwelling unit, provided each proprietor or operator resides in the dwelling. - f.
 Home occupations conducted from within garages may not occupy parking spaces required to meet the minimum off-street parking requirements. - g.
 Home occupations shall not produce any alteration or change to the residence or the environment which is inconsistent with the typical appearance of a residential dwelling. - h.
 The home occupation shall not have a separate entrance. - i.
-Not more than two patron or business-related vehicles shall be present at any time, and Tthe proprietor shall provide adequate off-street parking for such-employee and patron vehicles. - j.
+The proprietor shall provide adequate off-street parking for employee and patron vehicles. - j.
 A maximum of one commercial vehicle may be used or parked on the property in connection with the home occupation.
 The commercial vehicle shall not be loaded or unloaded, parked, or idled in the street.
 Additional standards for commercial vehicles are provided in Chapter 70 of the McKinney Code of Ordinances. - k.
 The home occupation shall not require regular or frequent deliveries by large delivery trucks or vehicles in excess of 11⁄2 tons. - I. The home occupation shall not display advertising or signs or other visual or audio devices which call attention to the business use. - m.
 The address of the home occupation shall not be listed in any advertisement. - n.
-The home occupation shall employ no more than one individual who is not an occupant of the residence, and no more than three non-residents shall be on-site at any time in connection with the operation of the home occupation. - e.n.
-Retail sale of commodities is not permitted, except items produced by the home occupation, sales incidental to a service, or orders previously made by telephone, internet or at a sales party. - p.o.
+Retail sale of commodities is not permitted, except items produced by the home occupation, sales incidental to a service, or orders previously made by telephone, internet or at a sales party. - o.
 The home occupation shall not accept clients or customers before 7:00 a.m. or after 10:00 p.m.
-This limitation does not apply to in-home day cares, which are permitted to operate between 6 a.m. and 12 a.m. - q.p.
+This limitation does not apply to in-home day cares, which are permitted to operate between 6 a.m. and 12 a.m. - p.
 Uses allowed as home occupations shall include the following: